thelibertyfoundation/website/index.md

 title: Liberty Foundation
 ---

-Through my time testing organizing XOXO and Build I've been lucky enough to meet countless exceptionally talented and hard-working independent creators in many different fields.
+Through my time organizing XOXO and Build I've been lucky enough to meet countless exceptionally talented and hard-working independent creators in many different fields.
 However, a lot of these artists are struggling with the same problem.
 Many are unable to break the cycle of burying their own goals below part-time or full-time work, living project to project without the benefit of breathing room to assess and develop their careers.

 This project aims to break that cycle.